 If a presenter uses sweeping general language to explain specialist concepts, they are cursed by their own knowledge.
 They have spent years accumulating their experience, and assume that others are able to follow a simplified casual explanation.

-This cognitive bias can particularly hinder the explanation of services and products.
+This cognitive bias in communication can particularly hinder the explanation of services and products.
 Likewise, senior staff may fall into the trap of assuming that juniors understand more concepts than they actually do.
 In a business presentation, your curse of knowledge could leave listeners confused and unable to digest the logic of the presentation.

 Remember to take a step back and tailor your content to your audience’s level of knowledge.
 You can also request feedback to help spot sections that weren’t quite clear.
 This will help you think like your audience and improve over time.

 6. Halo Effect: If It Looks Good, It Must Be Good

 The Halo Effect is a cognitive bias in which an audience rates attractive, confident or appealing individuals as ‘knowledgeable’ due to their pleasing presence.
 It’s an assumption which leads us to conclude that what looks good, must also be good.

 You may find the presenter who is dressed the best, or who has the most attractive face is better received in sales pitches If you find you’re consistently a victim of poor first impressions, reflect upon your image and mood on those occasions.
 Ask yourself questions like:

 - How often did you smile?

 - Did you project and speak with confidence?

 Most important is how you felt walking into the room.
 If you stand up to present feeling smart, confident and positive, you’re much more likely to be received well.